 Keeping the food and drinks fresh is also vital.
-This fantastic wicker picnic basket and this drink cooler dispenser are easy to transport and look brilliant, too.
+This fantastic wicker picnic basket is easy to transport and looks brilliant, too.
 Don’t forget to pop in some cooler packs or, as an alternative, freeze some bottles of water (As the bottles defrost, you’ll have plenty of chilled water on hand throughout the day).
 The cooler packs or bottles could also be put in our insulated watermelon lunch bags to keep your food chilled.

 It’s a good idea to invest in reusable picnic gear that you can use year after year.
 It’s not only kinder to the planet, but it will also stop you having to stock up whenever you want to go on a spur of the moment picnic - win-win!
-Party Pieces has a fab range of melamine tableware to see you through your summer picnics, such as this delightful melamine peach plate and this candy stripe melamine cup.
+Party Pieces has a fab range of melamine tableware to see you through your summer picnics, such as this delightful melamine peach plate.
 For a more sophisticated outdoor soiree, these embossed wine glasses in mint and clear are a good shout.
 Check out our picnic checklist below to avoid missing any of the essentials…

 Picnic essentials checklist: